US Women’s History Series 1: From Puritans to Pioneers$75

-Start Date: January 5.
-Class runs for 5 weeks.
+Start Date: This course is not currently open for enrollment.
+Class consists of 4 lesson plans.
 Students have 2 weeks after the last class is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.

 From Puritans to Pioneers is the first of a two part series about the roles of women in the United States.
 From the earliest days of Jamestown and Plymouth, women were instrumental in the formation and the perpetuation of the country; and they contributed in ways that often get completely overlooked.Let’s give these women the credit they deserve through studying the contributions to the American Dream.
 (The history studied in this course lines up near perfectly with the historical context that is studied in US History Series 1.
 It serves as a deeper look into the people who formed and fought for the United States.)

-This is an academically advanced class, and not recommended for most children under 12 (but we trust that you know your child’s abilities better than we do!).
-Younger students 12-13 should usually be placed in Level 1.
-Students age 14 and up, or younger students who are academically gifted, should be placed in Level 2.
-Level 2 students will have more rigorous homework.
+This is an academically advanced class, and not recommended for most children under 13 (but we trust that you know your child’s abilities better than we do!).

 Lesson plans are a combination of power point, graphics, video, and audio.
 Each slide is fully narrated for students who prefer to hear material read to them.
 There is no textbook for this course.